Jason-Francois/IP-Tracker/README.md

 To fetch data for the IP's, this app uses the ipify API and for displaying the IP's location, this app uses the Google Maps API.

 ## Tutorial
-To use this application, simply enter a valid IPv4 address into the input field and press enter.
+To use this application, simply enter a valid **public** IPv4 address into the input field and press enter.
 The map will then be rendered to show the location of the entered IP address.

 ### Screenshot